You can compare loans with no early repayment charges or fees using our comparison tables.

 Paying back a loan before the end of its term may seem like a great idea, but you need to be aware that a loan may have charges associated with paying off the balance early.

-- early repayment penalty
+Early repayment penalty

-- early redemption fee
+Early redemption fee

 The earlier in the term you repay the loan, the higher the charge as the interest component of the loan repayment makes up a higher proportion of the repayment, the earlier in the loan term it is.

-If you think you will want to repay your loan before the end of its term, then you must check which loans apply a charge and which don’t.
+If you think you will want to repay your loan before the end of its term, then you must look for more flexible loans and check which loans apply a charge and which don’t.